TrieuTuanVi/KMEANS_ALGORITHM/README.md

 # Project Machine Learning: KMEANS ALGORITHM - CUSTOMER SEGMENTATION 👥👥👥
-Using the above data companies can then outperform the competition by developing uniquely appealing products and services
+This project will use the data companies can then outperform the competition by developing uniquely appealing products and services by Python language.

 ---